Samsvj/ML_Project/README.md

 # ML_Project

-This project is basically a chatbot with image processing where image processing includes emotion detection.
+This project is basically a chatbot with image processing and sentiment analysis where image processing includes emotion detection.